nsdevaraj/highcharts/docs/grid/rows/tree-view.md

 parent-child relationships such as organization structures, folders, product categories, account trees, or multi-level budgets.

-TreeView is configured in `data.treeView` and works with the local/client-side data provider.
+Tree view is configured using `data.treeView` and works with the local data provider.
 Grid builds a tree index from the source table, then projects the queried row set into visible parent and child rows before pagination is applied.